coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Kubernetes will give you the resource you requested, and allow your app to burst above when available.

+^ Setting limits are particularly important with the BEAM since it is so good at resource utilization.
+Without limits, a pod could consume a majority of the node's CPU/RAM.

+^ Can be tough on neighbor applications

 ```yaml
 apiVersion: apps/v1
 kind: Deployment